 Their manufacturing is done in several places around the world from Turkey to Portugal.

 Proclaim has bralettes and briefs in different nude colours to suit different skin tones.
 As a bonus, they use TENCEL, and their undies are made in Los Angeles.

 Size range: UK 6 -16

 We hope you enjoyed this guide to the sustainable underwear brands we love!
-Read about the pros and cons of different underwear fabrics here.
+If you want to know what the most sustainable fabrics are, click here.